franckalbinet/mistocr/nbs/files/test/md_enriched/resnet/page_5.md

 ![img-3.jpeg](img-3.jpeg)
 AI-generated image description:
 ___
-This image contains two side-by-side line graphs comparing training error rates for different neural network architectures over training iterations.

-Left panel: Shows plain neural networks (plain-18 in cyan and plain-34 in dark red) with error rates on the y-axis (20-60%) and iterations (0-50 in units of 1e4) on the x-axis.
-The plain-18 network converges to approximately 31% error, while the plain-34 network converges to approximately 33% error.
-Both show rapid initial decrease followed by plateaus.
-Lighter colored lines in the background appear to show validation or test error curves.

-Right panel: Shows ResNet architectures (ResNet-18 in cyan and ResNet-34 in dark red) with the same axis scales.
-Both networks show similar convergence patterns but the deeper ResNet-34 achieves lower final error (approximately 27%) compared to ResNet-18 (approximately 30%).

-Key observation: This comparison demonstrates the degradation problem in plain networks where deeper networks (34-layer) perform worse than shallower ones (18-layer), while ResNet architectures successfully overcome this issue, with the deeper network achieving better performance.
-The annotations "18-layer" and "34-layer" label the respective curves in each panel.
+Two side-by-side line graphs comparing training error rates over iterations for plain and ResNet architectures with 18 and 34 layers.
+Left panel shows plain-18 (cyan) and plain-34 (dark red) networks, while right panel shows ResNet-18 (cyan) and ResNet-34 (dark red) networks.
+The x-axis represents iterations (×1e4) from 0 to 50, and y-axis shows error percentage from 20% to 60%.
+Key findings: In plain networks, the deeper 34-layer model performs worse than the 18-layer model, with higher error rates throughout training.
+In ResNet architectures, the 34-layer model achieves lower error rates than the 18-layer model, demonstrating that residual connections enable effective training of deeper networks.
+Both architectures show rapid initial error reduction followed by gradual convergence, with lighter colored lines appearing to represent individual training runs or validation curves.
 ___

 Figure 4.
 Training on **ImageNet**.
 Thin curves denote training error, and bold curves denote validation error of the center crops.
 Left: plain networks of 18 and 34 layers.
 Right: ResNets of 18 and 34 layers.
 In this plot, the residual networks have no extra parameter compared to their plain counterparts.